moneybutton/yours-core/UI_Mockups/README.md

 	- The dots are way simpler aesthetically.
 	- If the psychological aspect of points is removed, and no-one knows exactly what the point number is, this may get rid of karma whoring.

-- The colorscheme of the main site is intentionally limited
+- The colorscheme of the main site is intentionally limited (as shown in Image_Mockups/standard/)
 	- Admins can still customize the colors of the boards they run to add their own style. (only custom colors, not css/images)
 	- There could be a "lights out" night theme. (various people have requested this)
 	- Users should be able to override the different colors and have the simple monotone theme site-wide.

-- The board menu is accessible by mousing over the first menu item.
-This will contain any subscribed boards first, then the most popular.
-It's intentionally hidden to simplify.

 - Similar to reddit, the sidebar will show relevant content/rules for each board.